levsero/test_embed/packages/framework/DEPLOY.md

 ### Step 3 - Release to Production General Availability

-Before you deploy, verify that the [canary tests] are passing.
+Before you deploy, verify that the [canary smoke tests] are passing.

 If all green, release via the Samson stage [Release Production - General Availability].

 Don't forget to continuing monitoring via [Datadog](https://zendesk.datadoghq.com/dashboard/qdb-cmm-tg2/web-widget) and [Rollbar](https://rollbar-eu.zendesk.com/Zendesk/Embeddable-Framework/) for a short amount of time once released to catch any unexpected changes.

 ### Step 4 - Release to Production VIP (Tier 2)

+Before you deploy, verify that the [production smoke tests] are passing.

 In order to deploy to tier 2, your changes must have soaked in General Availability for a set amount of time based on how risky your change is